izzystardust/fatcat/README.md

 - Make it handle 3 meals (gasp!)
 - Make it use only one button.
 Really only needs one, and reset could be press and hold.
 But I had two switches in a box.
 So I didn't.
 You can!
+- Add better pictures to the README.
+I might actually do this one.